rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

 ...
 ```

-This file is called 'an edge list' - it's a list of connections, or edges, between the individuals.
+This file is called 'an edge list' &mdash; it's a list of connections, or edges, between the individuals.
 If you no longer have the file, you can find it on [The Macroscope website](http://themacroscope.org/2.0/datafiles/texas-correspondence-OpenRefine.csv).

 ## Quick instructions for getting the data into Gephi: